dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/Pages/SV_germline-step-part-2.rst

 Confidence classes
 ------------------

-This step calculates the level of confidence of the discovered variants for each sample available in an annotated VCF.
+This step assigns a confidence class to each of the SVs identified by the pipeline.
+If the analysis involves multiple samples, a confidence class is assigned per variant to each of the samples available.

 * CWL: manta_add_confidence.cwl

-Input
+Confidence classes are calculated and assigned using the ``add_confidence.py`` script.

-A single annotated VCF is required as input.
-The annotations should include annotations from manta.
+A single VCF is required as input for the script.
+The file must store the information supporting each of the calls that is provided by ``manta``.

-The ``add_confidence.py`` script calculates the level of confidence for each sample available in the provided VCF.
-The possible levels of confidence:
+The possible confidence classes are:

 -	HIGH
 -	MEDIUM
 -	LOW
 -	NA (not available): assigned only to insertions, which are currently not ingested into the portal.

-The confidence classes are calculated based on the given parameters:
+Confidence classes are calculated based on the following parameters:

 -	length: the length of the call calculated as an absolute value of the assigned SVLEN parameter
 -	split-reads: the number of alternative split reads based on the SR field